metehan-arslan/nessus-parser/README.md

 ### Options:
 ```
     -o      Changes the filename prefix.
-The default prefix is "nessus_report".
+The default output name is same as input file.
             A time stamp is appended onto the prefix.
 An exmaple of the default
             file name is nessus_report_20130409162908.xlsx.  if the "-o foobar" is
             passed, then the file name will be foobar_20130409162908.xlsx